Autognorics/autognorics.github.io/index.md

 According to Lawsin, Life evolves from being alive to being living.
 It is a process that is governed by six stages.
 These signatures are based on the states of being of the individual.
 These Six Orders of Life are as follows:

-Aliveness = is the ability to consume energy without the need for neural reasoning.
+1. Aliveness = is the ability to consume energy without the need for neural reasoning.
-Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.
+2. Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.
-Consciousness = is the ability to match things with things without the need for neural reasoning.
+3. Consciousness = is the ability to match things with things without the need for neural reasoning.
-Intutiveness = is the ability to choose this or that without the need for neural reasoning.
+4. Intutiveness = is the ability to choose this or that without the need for neural reasoning.
-Neuralness = is the self-ability to acknowledge information (knack).
+5. Neuralness = is the ability to selfness or self-knowledge.
-Living = is the ability to experience life.
+6. Living = is the ability to experience life.

 But before we dive deeper on the orders of life, let us examine first the old basic criteria of Life: